-Reskilling is your ability to learn new skills.
+Reskilling is a soft skill that enables you to learn new skills.

 Learning how to learn is the single most valuable piece of education you can receive.
 Unfortunately, this is the polar opposite of the factory model educational system the vast majority of us have been exposed to.

 Factories used to be a reliable source of employment with a guaranteed pension to take care of our retirement.
 As these jobs were highly desirable, we designed our education system such that we were prepared for factory jobs starting from a young age.
 Factory jobs were broken into roles, and those roles were interchangeable.
 The job these roles did also did not vary from year to year, so the only requirement was for you to learn the specific set of steps needed for your role.
 A good way to test that you memorized these steps were to issue a standardized test – after all, every role was the same with the same set of steps, so grading everyone the same way made sense.

 Today the factory jobs are gone, yet our education system remains the same.
 We did not learn how to learn: we learned how to take standardized tests to prepare us for static roles with an unchanging sequence of steps to be memorized.

 Today jobs are not static.
 The very definition of a role can change yearly, and the work you are required to do in that role can change daily.
 If we were taught how to learn, rather than memorize, this would not be a dire situation.
 As it stands, a workforce that is being left behind by technology-driven change is one of the most intractable problems modern societies face.

 There are far more open positions than there are people to fill them.
 This is because these new positions require anything from basic to advanced knowledge of technology.
 This is especially true of the best jobs, where only the most skilled workers have a hope of passing an interview.
 For the rest of the population who desire these jobs, because we were not taught to learn, the choice is clear: we must teach ourselves how to teach ourselves.